 What is ETL?

 ETL (or Extract, Transform, Load) is a process of data integration that encompasses three steps — extraction, transformation, and loading.
-In a nutshell, ETL takes raw data from multiple sources, converts it for analysis, and loads that data into your warehouse.
+In a nutshell, ETL systems take large volumes of raw data from multiple sources, converts it for analysis, and loads that data into your warehouse.
 Let's cover the three primary ETL steps.

-In the first step, data is extracted from a source (e.g., Salesforce, Google AdWords, etc.) into a staging area.
+In the first step, extracted data sets come from a source (e.g., Salesforce, Google AdWords, etc.) into a staging area.
 The staging area acts as a buffer between the data warehouse and the source data.
 Since data may be coming from multiple different sources, it's likely in various formats, and directly transferring the data to the warehouse may result in corrupted data.
 The staging area is used for data cleansing and organization.

 The data cleaning and organization stage is the transformation stage.
 All of that data from multiple source systems will be normalized and converted to a single system format — improving data quality and compliance.
-During the transformation stage, data may undergo any of the following:
+ETL yields transformed data through these methods:

 Finally, data that has been extracted to a staging area and transformed is loaded into your data warehouse.
 Depending upon your business needs, data can be loaded in batches or all at once.
 The exact nature of the loading will depend upon the data source, ETL tools, and various other factors.